taluccia/recruitment-beetle-fire/README.md

 # Data and code: Drivers of lodgepole pine recruitment across a gradient of bark beetle outbreaks and wildfire in British Columbia
-This file contains data and code for orginal research evaluating the drivers of lodgepole pine recruitment across mountain pine beetle outbreaks on wildfire severity in British Columbia, Canada.
+This file contains data and code for orginal research evaluating the drivers of lodgepole pine recruitment across landscape where wildfire buned through mountain pine beetle outbreaks in central interior British Columbia, Canada.

+Publication forthcoming

+Citation for data and code: